mlua-rs/rlua/README.md

     bug*.
   * The internal Lua allocator is set to use `realloc` from `libc`, but it is wrapped in such a way that OOM errors are guaranteed to abort.
-This is not such a big deal, as this matches the behavior of rust itself.
+This is not currently such a big deal, as this matches the behavior of rust itself.
     This allows the internals of `rlua` to, in certain cases, call 'm' Lua C API functions with the garbage collector disabled and know that these cannot error.
+Eventually, `rlua` will support memory limits on scripts, and those memory limits will cause regular memory errors rather than OOM aborts.
   * There are currently no recursion limits on callbacks.
 This could cause one of two problems, either the API will run out of stack space and cause a panic in Rust, or more likely it will cause an internal `LUA_USE_APICHECK` abort, from exceeding LUAI_MAXCCALLS.
 This may be a source of unsafety if `LUA_USE_APICHECK` is disabled, and is considered a bug.
+It is very hard to trigger this currently, because right now rust callbacks cannot be re-entered.
+If this restriction were lifted with a `Fn` callback (as opposed to `FnMut`), then this would be much easier to trigger.
   * There are currently no checks on argument sizes, and I think you may be able to cause an abort by providing a large enough `rlua::Variadic`.
 I believe this would be unsafe without `LUA_USE_APICHECK` and should be considered a